John S. Folk

-John S. Folk (1811 – June 25, 1885) was an American law enforcement officer in New York City during mid-to late 19th century.
+John S. Folk (c.
+1811 – June 25, 1885) was an American law enforcement officer in New York City during mid-to late 19th century.
 A prominent police official during the early years of the Municipal Police Department, Folk served as the first police chief of the Brooklyn Municipal Police from 1851 to 1865, NYPD police inspector until 1870 and police superintendent from 1873 to 1875.
 He was also a participant in the Bread Riot of 1837, the Angel Gabriel riot of 1854 and the Draft Riot of 1863, helping defend both the offices of the New York Tribune and the Brooklyn Eagle from rioters.

 Biography

 John S. Folk was born in Brooklyn, New York around 1811.
 His exact birthplace was a farmhouse which occupied the present-day site of the Municipal Building.
 Folk worked as a carpenter prior to joining the borough's first organized police force, the Brooklyn City Watch, during the 1830s.
 He remained "a trusted member" of the city watch throughout his service and, according to the New York Times, his "large and powerful frame, his undaunted courage, and his ceaseless energy made him a valuable preserver of public peace".
 This was especially evident in his conduct during the Bread Riot of 1837 in which he reportedly displayed "remarkable coolness, bravery, and genius for leadership" and was a key figure putting down the riot.

 The city watch was then composed of officers whose members were elected and, within a short time, Folk was nominated as Head Constable.
 He was continuously elected to the position several times until 1851 when the Brooklyn Municipal Police was formed.
 He and ex-Police Chief Joel Smith were nominated for Brooklyn Chief of Police, which Folk won with a large majority, and held the position for almost 15 years.
 During 1854, he led police during the Angel Gabriel riot as well as violence among abolitionists and volunteer firefighters.
 It was while battling with firemen that Folk was nearly killed from being struck on the head with an iron wrench and carried the scar for the rest of his life.
 In the Draft Riots of 1863, Folk led a small police detachment into Manhattan.
 After helping stabilize Uptown Manhattan, he joined with Inspector Daniel C. Carpenter to relieve the besieged defenders of the New York Tribune office.
 After the rioters were driven from the New York Tribune, he and Carpenter trapped them in City Hall Park and broke up the mob.
 Folk later returned to Brooklyn where he further suppressed rioting over the next few days and saved the Brooklyn Eagle offices as well.
 He also protected the Plymouth Church who, with a group of 40 other officers, stood guard in the lecture room and behind the church organ as Reverend Henry Ward Beecher gave a Sunday sermon and church services.